kodok13/Label-Free-RLVR/README.md

 Warning: This repo is built for researchers interested in the recent "flurry" in RL field.
 Many new papers claim to improve the “reasoning abilities” in language models.
 However, as shown by [recent work](https://safe-lip-9a8.notion.site/Incorrect-Baseline-Evaluations-Call-into-Question-Recent-LLM-RL-Claims-2012f1fbf0ee8094ab8ded1953c15a37#2022f1fbf0ee80cb9b18f7eac460410a), the improvement of most of Reinforcement Learning with Verifiable Reward (RLVR) papers could be a mirage due to various accidental issues in the evaluation setups.
 The baseline numbers of the pre-RL models may be massively underreported.
 Thus we should carefully examine the degree by which true learning happens.

-## Ads

-You may also interested with our [EMPO, the earliest unsupervised RLVR method on ArXiv](https://github.com/QingyangZhang/EMPO). 🙏

-If you find this repo and [EMPO](https://github.com/QingyangZhang/EMPO) helpful, please consider to **star🌟** these two repo.

-Thanks for your support!

 ## Before DeepSeek-R1-Zero

 [Preference Optimization for Reasoning with Pseudo Feedback](https://arxiv.org/abs/2411.16345), ArXiv, 2024-11, ICLR'25 spotlight